goramartin/master-thesis/docs/solutions/databases-overview.md

     - sparse encoder learned by elastic
   - elastic can disable storing of the data and just do the indexing
   - it enables subfields on one: original text and keyword type
+  - it enables to use language analyzers, tokenizers, and normalizers

 ### Typesense